secretstartups/handbook/content/handbook/customer-success/professional-services-engineering/project-mgmt/_index.md

 * If we are unable to confidently forecast the project resources 2 months out, we need to soft-book their/our time in Katata, and ensure that time is added to the upside report.
 * If we have a pending CO that is not yet reflected in Katata, add it to Upside if the work in the CO will be completed this quarter
 * If we anticipate a Milestone date will be adjusted to complete in the quarter, but it has not yet been confirmed/verified, add it to the Upside
-* It is helpful to call upside out in the customer report. ex: can only soft-forecast “x” amount because of “y” restraints
+* It is helpful to call upside out in the customer report. ex: can only soft-forecast "x" amount because of "y" restraints

 ##### Top Customer Report